GoogleContainerTools/skaffold/docs/content/en/docs/components/builders/_index.md

 {{< schema root="KanikoBuildContext" >}}

-Since Kaniko must push images to a registry, it is required to set up cluster credentials.
+Since Kaniko builds images directly to a registry, it requires active cluster credentials.
 These credentials are configured in the `cluster` section with the following options:

 {{< schema root="ClusterDetails" >}}

-To set up the credentials for kaniko have a look at the [kaniko docs](https://github.com/GoogleContainerTools/kaniko#kubernetes-secret).
+To set up the credentials for Kaniko refer to the [kaniko docs](https://github.com/GoogleContainerTools/kaniko#kubernetes-secret).
 The recommended way is to store the pull secret in Kubernetes and configure `pullSecretName`.
 Alternatively, the path to a credentials file can be set with the `pullSecret` option:
 ```yaml